Tzuyu: 2015–present: Twice and solo debut

 In October 2015, Tzuyu officially debuted as a member of Twice with the release of their first extended play, The Story Begins.
 Its lead single "Like Ooh-Ahh" was the first K-pop debut song to reach 100 million views on YouTube.
 Since then, she has worked as a presenter on multiple South Korean music television shows.
 As a soloist, Tzuyu released covers of "Me!" by Taylor Swift and "Christmas Without You" by Ava Max as part of the Melody Project series.

 On August 2, 2024, JYP Entertainment announced that Tzuyu would be making her solo debut with the release of her debut extended play, Aboutzu, on September 6.
 The EP has six tracks, including lead single "Run Away" and collaborations with Peniel of BtoB and rapper pH-1.
 On September 26, 2025, Tzuyu released the collaboration single "Blink" with Corbyn Besson, along with an accompanying music video.
+On July 3, 2026, Tzuyu performed at the Kaohsiung Beer Rock Festival.

 Other ventures

 Endorsements

 Tzuyu has featured alone in various advertisements, including those for LG U+ and Crocs Korea.
 She covered the October 2021 issue of L'Officiel Malaysia as a model for the Coach Fall/Winter 2021 collection.
 In January 2022, Tzuyu was chosen as the new muse of South Korean clothing brand Zooc.
 In October 2022, she was announced as the muse of Visée, one of Japan's most popular cosmetics brands.
 In October 2023, she was appointed as the global ambassador for the Pond's Skin Institute's Brand Evolution Campaign.
 In September 2025, Tzuyu and Jihyo were announced as brand ambassadors for Ponds Philippines.